ElDav1d/ElDav1d/README.md

 ## Latest Pet Projects

-### Playing with Marvel API (UNDER MAINTENTANCE)
+### Playing with Marvel API
 ---

-### ⚠️ Project temporarily unavailable (Marvel API sunset)
+## ⚠️ Important Note: Mock Data

-This project depended on the official **Marvel Developer API**, which was permanently shut down in November 2025.
+This project originally consumed the official Marvel API, which has been discontinued.
-As a result, the application currently returns **server errors** and is temporarily unavailable.
+To maintain functionality and showcase the `eldav1d-marvel-ui` Design System capabilities, the application now uses statically mocked data.

+More info on at project's README

 ## 🎯 For recruiters & hiring managers
 ### ✅ UI Component Library unaffected